 Cayo Costa Ferry from Punta Gorda

 King Fisher Fleet runs out of Punta Gorda, which is the northernmost ferry to Cayo Costa with easy access to I-75.
-Tickets are only $36.50 with free parking.
+Tickets are generally less than Captiva Cruises with free parking and no toll.
 The downside, if you want to call it that, is that the cruise takes 2 hours to reach Cayo Costa and you only stay on shore for 2.5 hours.

 Cayo Costa Ferry from Pine Island

 Tropical Star Cruises, on Pine Island, is the closest ferry to Cayo Costa.
 The real catch is driving down to the tip of the Island, which the website describes like this – “The small town of Matlacha, the only way to get to and from the marina on Pine Island, has a drawbridge.
 If this drawbridge is up you could be delayed 15 – 30 minutes.
 There is also a school zone, as well as many school buses.
 The speed limit in the school zone is 20 mph and is heavily patrolled by the sheriff.”
 Because of this road, it takes about 45 minutes longer to reach the marina on Pine Island than Punta Gorda.